AlejandroBeldaFernandez/Pipeline-MLOPS-Concept-Drift-CALM/README.md

 # 🦠 COVID-19 Predictive Pipeline with Concept Drift Adaptation

-Pipeline MLOps desarrollada con **ZenML** para entrenar y actualizar de forma continua un modelo predictivo sobre datos de pacientes con COVID.
-El objetivo es detectar y adaptarse automáticamente al **concept drift** en los datos de estratificación ofrecidos por el SMS, asegurando mantener modelos actualizados con excelente rendimiento en funcionamiento; además de notificando correctamente al equipo en caso de algún problema.
+An MLOps pipeline developed with **ZenML** to continuously train and update a predictive model on COVID patient data.
+The goal is to automatically detect and adapt to **concept drift** in the stratification data provided by the SMS, ensuring that deployed models remain up-to-date with excellent performance while properly notifying the team in case of any issues.

 ---

-## 📌 Introducción
+## 📌 Introduction

-El **concept drift** se refiere a cambios en la relación entre las variables de entrada (X) y la variable objetivo (y) a lo largo del tiempo, lo que provoca que un modelo previamente entrenado pierda precisión.
+**Concept drift** refers to changes in the relationship between input variables (X) and the target variable (y) over time, causing a previously trained model to lose accuracy.

-Nuestra pipeline detecta el drift de forma **implícita**, evaluando mensualmente el rendimiento sobre datos nuevos (chunks mensuales) y comparándolo con el desempeño de modelos anteriores.
-Si el rendimiento cae (por ejemplo, baja la balanced accuracy), la pipeline evita actualizar el modelo, asegurando que solo se reentrene cuando el nuevo modelo realmente mejora o mantiene el desempeño.
+Our pipeline detects drift **implicitly** by evaluating performance monthly on new data (monthly chunks) and comparing it to the performance of previous models.
+If performance drops (e.g., balanced accuracy decreases), the pipeline avoids updating the model, ensuring retraining only occurs when the new model actually improves or maintains performance.

 ---

-## 💡 Idea Principal
+## 💡 Main Idea

-1. **Monitoreo de desempeño:**
+1. **Performance monitoring:**
-   Evalúa el rendimiento en los chunks más recientes respecto a modelos anteriores usando métricas como *balanced accuracy*.
+   Evaluates performance on the most recent chunks compared to previous models using metrics like *balanced accuracy*.

-2. **Reentrenamiento adaptativo:**
+2. **Adaptive retraining:**
-   Si los datos cambian, la pipeline entrena ensembles actualizados con los datos más recientes, ajustando el modelo al nuevo patrón.
+   If the data distribution changes, the pipeline trains updated ensembles with the latest data, adjusting the model to new patterns.

-3. **Automatización con CRON:**
+3. **Automation with CRON:**
-   La ejecución automática mediante `CRONTAB` garantiza un sistema continuo de aprendizaje y actualización.
+   Automated execution with `crontab` ensures a continuous learning and updating system.

 ---

-## 🔄 Flujo de Trabajo
+## 🔄 Workflow

-### 1️⃣ Ingesta de Datos
+### 1️⃣ Data Ingestion

-- Carga los datos y verifica la fecha de última modificación del archivo.
+- Loads the data and checks the file’s last modification date.
-- Si no hubo cambios desde la última ejecución (mediante un archivo de control), la pipeline termina para optimizar recursos.
+- If no changes are detected since the last run (using a control file), the pipeline exits to optimize resources.
-- Si se detectan cambios, devuelve el dataframe actualizado.
+- If changes are detected, the updated dataframe is returned.

-### 2️⃣ Preprocesamiento de Datos
+### 2️⃣ Data Preprocessing

-- Elimina nulos en columnas clave.
+- Removes nulls in key columns.
-- Genera variables binarias (e.g., `OBESITY`, `ASTHMA`) a partir de la columna `ETIQUETA`.
+- Generates binary variables (e.g., `OBESITY`, `ASTHMA`) from the `ETIQUETA` column.
-- Procesa la fecha de diagnóstico para extraer el mes (`mes`) y segmentar los datos en **chunks mensuales**.
+- Processes the diagnosis date to extract the month (`mes`) and segment the data into **monthly chunks**.
-- Convierte variables categóricas como `INGRESO` y `SEXO` a formato numérico.
+- Converts categorical variables like `INGRESO` and `SEXO` to numeric format.

-### 3️⃣ Entrenamiento
+### 3️⃣ Training

-- Divide los datos en chunks mensuales, funcionando como mini-datasets independientes.
+- Splits data into monthly chunks, treating them as independent mini-datasets.
-- Genera múltiples bootstraps balanceados con la estrategia **IPIP** (Iterative Proportional Importance Pruning).
+- Creates multiple balanced bootstraps using the **IPIP** (Iterative Proportional Importance Pruning) strategy.
-- Cada bootstrap entrena un ensemble de Random Forests, manteniendo solo los modelos que mejoran el desempeño del ensemble en un conjunto de validación.
+- Each bootstrap trains a Random Forest ensemble, retaining only models that improve the ensemble’s performance on a validation set.
-- Genera predicciones sobre el chunk siguiente, simulando la predicción en datos futuros.
+- Generates predictions on the following chunk, simulating future data predictions.
-- Guarda resultados y comparativas de métricas con modelos previos.
+- Saves results and metric comparisons with previous models.

-### 4️⃣ Validación
+### 4️⃣ Validation

-- Calcula métricas globales y por chunk: *accuracy*, *precision*, *recall*, *f1* y *balanced accuracy*.
+- Calculates global and per-chunk metrics: *accuracy*, *precision*, *recall*, *f1*, and *balanced accuracy*.
-- Genera gráficos de evolución temporal de la balanced accuracy y matriz de confusión acumulada.
+- Generates time series plots of balanced accuracy evolution and an accumulated confusion matrix.
-- Guarda métricas y gráficos como evidencias de monitoreo.
+- Saves metrics and charts as monitoring evidence.

-### 5️⃣ Despliegue de Modelos
+### 5️⃣ Model Deployment

-- Compara el rendimiento del nuevo modelo con el anterior.
+- Compares the performance of the new model with the previous one.
-- Solo guarda el nuevo modelo si:
+- Only saves the new model if:
-  - El rendimiento supera el umbral mínimo esperado-
+  - Its performance exceeds the expected minimum threshold.
-  - El modelo mejora o mantiene el desempeño frente al modelo previo.
+  - The model improves or maintains performance compared to the previous model.
-- Guarda ejemplos de predicciones para auditoría y trazabilidad.
+- Saves prediction examples for auditing and traceability.

 ---

 ## 🔍 Concept Drift

-El enfoque se basa en segmentar los datos en chunks mensuales para detectar y responder rápidamente a cambios en su comportamiento.
-Para cada nuevo chunk, se compara el rendimiento del modelo actual con modelos anteriores, funcionando como un test supervisado de drift.
+The approach relies on segmenting data into monthly chunks to quickly detect and respond to behavioral changes.
+For each new chunk, the performance of the current model is compared with previous models, effectively functioning as a supervised drift test.

-La pipeline evita sobreescribir el modelo si el nuevo no muestra una mejora significativa, previniendo degradaciones por drift temporal o ruido.
-La metodología **IPIP** mejora además el manejo de conjuntos de datos desbalanceados.
+The pipeline avoids overwriting the model if the new one does not show significant improvement, preventing degradation due to temporary drift or noise.
+The **IPIP** methodology further improves handling of imbalanced datasets.

 ---

 ## 🧩 IPIP (Iterative Proportional Importance Pruning)

-La técnica **IPIP** combina bagging, ensembles y balanceo iterativo para mejorar la predicción en problemas con clases desbalanceadas y series temporales.
-Permite:
+The **IPIP** technique combines bagging, ensembles, and iterative balancing to improve predictions on problems with class imbalance and time series.
+It allows:

-- Equilibrar clases en cada bootstrap.
+- Balancing classes in each bootstrap.
-- Seleccionar modelos que realmente aportan mejoras al ensemble.
+- Selecting models that truly improve the ensemble.
-- Adaptar el modelo dinámicamente a cambios en la distribución de los datos (concept drift).
+- Dynamically adapting the model to changes in data distribution (concept drift).

 ---

-## 🚀 Automatización
+## 🚀 Automation

-Integra tareas programadas con `CRONTAB` para ejecutar la pipeline periódicamente, garantizando un sistema de aprendizaje continuo y sin intervención manual.
+Integrates scheduled tasks with `crontab` to periodically run the pipeline, ensuring a continuous learning system with no manual intervention required.

 ---

-## 🗂️ Tecnologías
+## 🗂️ Technologies

 - ZenML
 - Python 3.10
 - Scikit-learn
 - Pandas
 - Matplotlib / Seaborn
-- CRON para automatización
+- CRON for automation

 ---